Lafolie/ent/README.md

  These output functions use the same signature as `string.format` and will format the string accordingly, returning the string that was printed to the log file and console.

+## Log Filenames

+Log files are saved using the format `name.x.ext`.

+The name is provided from the init config (defaults to the game identity string), and the extension is either "log" or "html".

+For `x` is substituted with a number.
+The latest log file will always use `0`, allowing you to simply refresh your editor/browser tab to view the latest log file.

+Old log management & removal is done in the writer thread, minimising startup cost.

+## Love Error Screen

+Whilst developing your game you will often encounter crashes and be presented with the Love error screen.
+The crash screen is actually overridable, via the [love.errorhandler](https://love2d.org/wiki/love.errorhandler) callback.

+It is recommended to override this function (using the default implementation of the previously linked page is fine), adding a call to `ent.close` in the handler.
+This will ensure that ent shuts down properly in the event of a crash (i.e. the HTML footer written, threads closed, etc).

+It is also recommended to log the error message with ent before calling `ent.close`.

 # API

 ## `ent.init(config)`